Join Our Team

 Please call us at 250-656-0134 or email WorkBCInfo@beaconcs.ca with any questions you may have regarding this program.

 The Employment Program of BC is funded by the Government of Canada and the Province of British Columbia.

-Please check our June Calendar for dates and times of workshops.
+Please check our May calendar for dates and times of workshops.